 - Right-click the file or folder, and then select Properties.

-- Click Edit, tap or click your name, select the check boxes for the permissions that you must have
+- Tap or click your name, and select the checkboxes for the permissions that you must have.

 - Click OK.